UGAWG/solution-adapt-cases/hemisphere-cylinder/initial-grid/README.md

 # hsc01.meshb

 This coarse initial grid contains 31066 nodes, 6548 triangles, and 170011 tetrahedra.
-It started as an EGADS tessellation and was adapted to surface curvature with an isotropic gradation of 1.2.
+It started as an EGADS tessellation of the surface and TETGEN was used to fill the volume.
+It was then adapted to surface curvature with an isotropic gradation of 1.2.

 - Vertices : 31066 item
 - Edges : 211 item